JingboYAO/jingboyao.github.io/_pages/research.md

 ## <font color="MidnightBlue"> Working in progress </font>

-**1. Monetary Transmission and International Price in a Patman Zone: a Cost Channel**
+**1. The U.S. Monetary Transmission and International Prices: the Role of a Cost Channel**

 <details>
 <summary><font color="DarkBlue"> Summary </font></summary>

 <table><tr><td bgcolor=AliceBlue>
-Recent literature provides rich evidence on the financing cost channel of US monetary policy, which implies that a tightening policy is inflationary.
-This should be important for our understanding of how the Federal Reserve policy, as a main driver of the global financial cycle, would affect the inflation and output at home and abroad in an international context, especially under a pervasive flat Phillip curve.
-In light of this, I embed this channel into a two-country open-economy New Keynesian model to study the transmission of US monetary policy.
-It is found that this supply-side cost mechanism will lead to inflation pressure at home and abroad.
+Recent evidence indicates that US monetary tightening is usually inflationary for international prices, which is contrary to canonical models.
+Thus, I embed a cost channel into a two-country model to study the transmission.
+This supply-side cost mechanism will lead to inflation pressure at home and abroad.
 The home and foreign output will also be disproportionately affected by the change in terms of trade.
-Moreover, the spillover and spillback effects of US monetary policy are determined by the foreign country's monetary policy stance.
-Finally, I also explore the optimal domestic policy and international coordination under this context.
+Moreover, the spillover and spillback effects of US monetary policy are determined by the foreign country's policy stance.
+Finally, the cost channel implies a tougher trade-off for optimal domestic policy and a larger room for international coordination.
 </td></tr></table>

 </details>